jamiejennings/rosie-pattern-language/README.md

 RPL patterns, type `./run -patterns` to see all defined and loaded patterns and the color (if any) that is assigned to them for output at the terminal.

-To see the JSON version of this output, try adding the JSON flag (and perhaps displaying just one line of output, as in this example):
+To see the JSON version of this output, use the `-encode` flag to specify JSON.
+And since the JSON can be long, perhaps display just one line of output, as in this example:

 ```
-./run -json basic.matchall /var/log/system.log | head -1
+./run -encode json basic.matchall /var/log/system.log | head -1
 ```